9q10ww01es7qhsz1/supernova/README.md

 # supernova
 Super minimalistic yet to be black hole DNS server.

 Bloat-free DNS black hole server for personal use.
-It aims to be extremely simple providing a bare minimum functionality to block ads.
+It aims to be extremely while simple providing a bare minimum functionality to block ads.